 - Springing around Shocott #10 Pine was definitely not in a pine tree.
 It was also on public view.

 - Springing around Shocot #9 Dogwood was not under a dogwood.
-There were several logs about it being a long from the given coords, but BBL managed to find it under the second tree he examined.
+There were several logs about it being a long way from the given coordinates, but BBL managed to find it under the second tree he examined.